Petrol or diesel: which should you pick for your next car?

 Choosing between petrol or diesel when buying a new car is an important decision that could save you money in the long run.
 Both fuels have their benefits, and this guide picks out the advantages and disadvantages they offer.
 So whether you're choosing an SUV, family car or even something sporty, then this guide will help you choose the right engine for your needs.

 The guide below helps match your driving style to either a petrol or diesel car.
-It is You can then use this to help you decide whether to purchase a petrol or diesel-engined car next time you come to buy.
+It should help you decide between a petrol or diesel-engined car next time you come to buy...

 Diesel engines used to be noisy, smelly and generally unrefined.
 Today, that’s far from being the case, and while some may rattle at idle (especially when cold) or get clattery when revved, it’s rarely enough of an issue to turn a potential buyer away from a diesel car.
 You'll also find that nearly all new diesel cars for sale in the UK today feature turbocharging, which further smooths out the engine note.
 And besides, modern cars feature plenty of sound deadening around the engine bay and interior to help reduce engine noise, so even if a new diesel car sounds a bit gruff from the outside, it's likely the occupants will hardly be aware of the noise.